 - Lower water content than wet food

-- Contains less protein than most wet foods
+- Contains less protein, especially animal protein, than most wet foods

 - Contains more carbohydrates than wet foods

 - May be difficult for cats with dental issues or missing teeth